azumafuji/kimsellis-com/content/en/home/classes.md

 ### Yoga at the Hogarth Community Center
 ### All face to face classes will be suspended from Nov 4th - Dec 2nd 2020 due to the new goverment restrictions.
+We have moved online... see below.
 We'll be moving inside the large spaces at the Hogarth Community Center to continue our yoga practice in the safest way we can.
 It's £10 per class and you can book in advanced.
 [Hogarth Community Centre](https://hogarthtrust.org.uk)

 **Tuesday Slow Vinyasa Flow** {{< button href="https://kim-sellis-yoga.reservie.net/checkout/event/djEsMjIyLDUyMTEsMA==" >}}Book Now{{< /button>}}

  - Tuesdays at 7:45 AM in the upstairs hall.
 Suitable for all levels.
-Please note this class has been recently changed.
-The booking system needs to catch up to classes all ready created.
-Start time for this class is 7:45 AM as of October 14th 2020 even if the booking system states 8 AM.

 **Sunday Slow Vinyasa Flow** {{< button href="https://kim-sellis-yoga.reservie.net/checkout/event/djEsMjIyLDUyMTQsMA==" >}}Book Now{{< /button>}}